 The Rise of Body-Worn Cameras in UK Security

-Once reserved for law enforcement, body-worn cameras are now widely used across the UK for security, accountability, and personal protection.
-From police patrols to retail staff and even private individuals, wearable surveillance is on the rise.
+Once mainly used by law enforcement, body-worn cameras are now used across the UK for security, accountability, and personal protection.
+From retail staff to private security and individuals, wearable recording is becoming more common.
+This guide explains why body-worn cameras are growing in popularity, the key benefits, and how they fit into UK security needs.

 Why Body-Worn Cameras Are Growing in Popularity